 Community engagement and support

 The all-electric school has an energy use intensity (EUI) below 25 – an outstanding benchmark for the high use programmed for the new school.
 The building lighting power density (LPD) is currently targeting 0.4 W/sf.
-The school will achieve Zero Net Energy through a roof-mounted 1,460,825 kWhr/yr photovoltaic array that is owned and maintained by the city.
-Without consideration of renewable energy planned for the project, the school will achieve more than 35% energy cost savings above a baseline building that meets ASHRAE 90.1-2016.
+The school will achieve Net Zero Energy through a roof-mounted 1,460,825 kWh/yr photovoltaic array that is owned and maintained by the city.
+Before accounting for the renewable energy planned for the project, the school will achieve more than 35% energy cost savings above a baseline building that meets ASHRAE 90.1-2016.